apache/pulsar/site2/docs/tiered-storage-aws.md

 ## Tutorial

-For the complete and step-by-step instructions on how to use AWS S3 offloader with Pulsar, see [here](https://hub.streamnative.io/offloaders/aws-s3/2.5.1#usage).
+For the complete and step-by-step instructions on how to use the AWS S3 offloader with Pulsar, see [here](https://hub.streamnative.io/offloaders/aws-s3/2.5.1#usage).